-If you're like most administrative professionals who have been in a job for awhile, you're ready to advance in your career and take your administrative skills to the next level, but you may not be sure about what steps you might take.
+If you're like many administrative professionals who have been in the same job for a while, you're probably ready to take your skills to the next level.
+But you may not be sure where to begin.

-Find someone whose strengths are in the area you wish to improve and ask if he or she will assist you.
+Find someone with strengths in the area you wish to improve and ask if he or she will assist you.
 If your employer doesn't have an in-house mentoring program, look for individuals inside or outside the organization whose administrative skills you admire.

-If you feel stagnant in your present role, ask your manager about ways you can assume more challenging assignments.
-Most supervisors will welcome initiative from staff; clearly, it will add value to the team.
+If you feel stagnant in your current role, ask your manager about ways you can assume more challenging assignments.
+Most supervisors will welcome initiative from staff if it adds value to the team.
 Showing motivation and ambition also may help you stand out as a candidate for promotion.

-If you can't do more at your employer, consider possibilities outside the office, such as through charitable organizations.
+If you can't do more at your company, consider possibilities outside the office, such as charitable organizations.
 These groups may be receptive to your interest in supporting them, and you might find mentors who can help you expand your abilities and knowledge.
-By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but also are applicable to your paid job.
+By volunteering on committees or for leadership roles, you can develop administrative skills that not only benefit the organization but are also applicable to your paid job.

 6. Participate in diverse projects

 It is up to you to cultivate your marketability.
 Thoughtfully evaluate any weaknesses in your set of administrative skills and commit to making improvements.
-Also stay on top of trends by reading industry research such as the OfficeTeam Salary Guide that discuss developments in the administrative field.
+Also, stay on top of trends by reading industry research such as the Robert Half Salary Guide that discusses developments in the administrative field.
 You'll help ensure you're staying ahead of the curve rather than scrambling to keep up.